aws-samples/simple-smart-mirror/README.md

 ## The Simple Smart Mirror

 “The Simple Smart Mirror” is an Alexa voice controlled programmable LED strip with additional smarts: made by builders for builders and their kids.
-It is NOT just a typical mirror with LED’s.
+It is _NOT_ just a typical mirror with LED’s.
 The Simple Smart Mirror is integrated with AWS CI/CD pipeline and serverless backend, including management of Raspberry Pi in your home network.
-The project focuses in a learning experience - something a parents can do with their kids.
+The project focuses on a learning experience - something a parents can do with their kids.

 The Simple Smart Mirror project can be divided in four high level categories:
    1. Hardware and electronics

-   * Raspberry Pi, Adafruit Neopixel LED Strip, Amazon Echo
+      Raspberry Pi, Adafruit Neopixel LED Strip, Amazon Echo
-   2. AWS Services - serverless back-end with full blown CI/CD pipeline
+   2. AWS Services - serverless back-end with full blown CI/CD pipeline:

-   * AWS: CodeCommit, CodeDeploy, CodePipeline, CodeStar, Cloud9 IDE (EC2+EBS), CloudFormation, Systems Manager, Lambda and S3
+      AWS: CodeCommit, CodeDeploy, CodePipeline, CodeStar, Cloud9 IDE (EC2+EBS), CloudFormation, Systems Manager, Lambda and S3
    3. Alexa Gadget and Alexa Skills as an interface to control the hardware
    4. Learning and experiment platform - with basic infrastructure set up you can easily experiment and add new functionality.
 Take our guided challenges to get you started